openSUSE/news-o-o/_posts/2010-07-08-the-devil-is-in-the-details.markdown

 ---
 author: Henne Vogelsang
+comments: true
 date: 2010-07-08 12:35:41+00:00
 layout: post
 link: https://news.opensuse.org/2010/07/08/the-devil-is-in-the-details/
+slug: the-devil-is-in-the-details
-title: "The devil is in the details “ What changes on monday for the wiki\
+title: The devil is in the details â€“ What changes on monday for the wiki oldtimers?
-  \ oldtimers?"
+wordpress_id: 3693
 categories:
 - Wiki
 tags:
 - wiki
 ---

 A couple of days ago I gave you the big picture on what will happen to en.opensuse.org on Monday when we switch to the new wiki.
 Now let me go into the nitty gritty details of the change to the new wiki.
 I especially want to focus on the changes important for the people who are familiar with the old wiki.
 Here we go.

 <!-- more -->